 Always be upfront about shipping times or you’ll wind up with a support inbox full of shipping questions.
-Outline what to expect on your FAQs page or consider creating a separate Shipping page to explain shipping to customers.
+Outline what to expect on your FAQ page or consider creating a separate Shipping page to explain shipping to customers.

 If you can, try to partially or fully absorb your shipping costs into your retail price.
 Year after year, studies show that surprise shipping costs added at checkout can deter customers from buying.
 On top of that, free shipping bolsters a number of your other marketing efforts:

-- Free shipping is a great sales sweetener, even if you can only offer it for specific regions, and provides customers with one more incentive to buy.
+- Free shipping is still a great sales sweetener, even if you can only offer it for specific regions, and provides customers with one more incentive to buy.

-- Conditional free shipping (e.g. “Get free shipping when you spend $30 or more”) encourages customers to add more to their cart to reach the threshold and usually helps you achieve a better total shipping rate by shipping everything together.
+- Conditional free shipping (e.g., “Get free shipping when you spend $30 or more”) encourages customers to add more to their cart to reach the threshold and usually helps you achieve a better total shipping rate by shipping everything together.

 - You can use free shipping to justify longer wait times.
 Many consumers will wait a bit longer for an order if they know it will save them money on shipping.